futoin/specs/final/ftn12_async_api.md

 # CHANGES

+* v1.5 - 2014-12-09
+    * Added concept of implicit as.success()
+    * Deprecated as.successStep()
+    * Updated examples
+    * Updated "The Safety Rules of libraries with AsyncSteps interface"
 * v1.4 - 2014-12-09
     * Updated 1.6.1 and renamed to "The Safety Rules of AsyncSteps helpers"
     * Added 1.8 "Async Loops" and extended interface